Sign In / Sign Out

 - Map and Locations

-The MFA in art with a concentration in digital technology is a program offered by the School of Art in collaboration with the School of Arts, Media and Engineering.
-It is a hybrid degree that combines technological and artistic goals and is designed for students with skills and experience in both realms.
+The MFA in art with a concentration in digital technology combines technological and artistic goals and is designed for students with skills and experience in both realms.

-Applicants will be required to demonstrate accomplishment in art and technology, particularly in having developed new digital technology for the arts.
+Applicants will be required to demonstrate accomplishments in art and technology, particularly in having developed new digital technology for the arts.
 Coursework will be required in both the School of Art and the School of Arts, Media and Engineering.
-The School of Art offers graduate-level courses in digital audio, video, photography, animation, compositing and rapid prototyping.
+The School of Art offers graduate-level courses in digital audio, video, photography, printing, compositing, interactive sculpture and rapid prototyping.
 Graduate courses offered by the School of Arts, Media and Engineering focus on topics such as interactive media methodology and theory, sensing and understanding activity, perception and cognition for artists and designers, advanced programming, interaction design for media installations, and digital and physical fabrication.

 AME and the School of Art continue to improve and expand their already impressive digital media facilities; access to these advanced tools allows and encourages students to alter and develop new technologies in collaboration with their peers and instructors.